asserusama/AT-Macros/README.md

 ### Installation Process

-You can add AT-Macros to your project using the Swift Package Manager.
+You can add ATMacros to your project using the Swift Package Manager.

 **Using Xcode:**

 1. Go to **File** \> **Add Packages...**
-2. Paste the repository URL into the search bar: `https://github.com/your-username/AT-Macros.git`
+2. Paste the repository URL into the search bar: `https://github.com/your-username/ATMacros.git`
-3. Select the `AT-Macros` package and add it to your desired target.
+3. Select the `ATMacros` package and add it to your desired target.

 ### API Reference